ovidiupop/yii2-less/README.md

 Yii2 Less.php
 =============
-This is a Yii2 wrapper extension for PHP port of the official LESS processor http://lesscss.org, forked from cakebake/yii2-less.php
+This is a Yii2 wrapper extension for PHP port of the official LESS processor http://lesscss.org

 Installation
 ------------